Find a support network

 - Balance & Dizzy Matters: This Facebook group is for patients with vestibular disorders, their caregivers, and healthcare professionals who care for vestibular patients.
 You can ask questions, vent about having a bad day, or celebrate accomplishments large and small.
 Learn more...

 If you would like to speak to another vestibular patient to share your experience and get support, contact VeDA to be connected with a VeDA Ambassador.

 VeDA members can ask questions and share with other members in an anonymous setting through our online forum.
 If you are a current VeDA member, click here to visit the forum.
 (Note: you must be logged in to the website for your membership status to be recognized.)
 If you are not already a VeDA member, join our Community of Support today.

-VeDA members have access to a list of vestibular patients who have agreed to share their email with other patients who wish to connect directly.
-If you are already a VeDA member you can join V-PALS by editing your account preferences (under “My Account”).
+VeDA supporters have access to a list of vestibular patients who have agreed to share their email with other patients who wish to connect directly.
+If you are already a VeDA supporter you can join the V-Pals Support Network by completing your V-Pals Profile.
 If you are not already a VeDA member, join our Community of Support today.